Denmark Technical College

 Key Highlights

-• Accredited by the Southern Association of Colleges and Schools Commission on Colleges since 1979.
+- ✦Accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) in 1979.

-• Offers a broad range of programs as a comprehensive two-year college, serving Bamberg, Barnwell, and Allendale Counties, with a legislated mandate to serve students statewide.
+- ✦Serves Bamberg, Barnwell, and Allendale Counties, with a legislative mandate to serve students statewide.

-• Notable alumni include nationally known comedian J. Anthony Brown, who received a degree in Tailoring.
+- ✦Counts nationally known comedian J. Anthony Brown, a distinguished graduate in Tailoring, among its alumni.

 Timeline